Kauai Restaurant Reviews

 But even if you can't score a spot at one of these parties, don't despair.
 Great local-style food is easy to come by at countless low-key places around the island.
 As an extra bonus, these eats are often inexpensive, and portions are generous.
 Expect plenty of meat—usually deep-fried or marinated in a teriyaki sauce and grilled pulehu-style (over an open fire)—and starches.
 Rice is standard, even for breakfast, and often served alongside potato-macaroni salad, another island specialty.
 Another local favorite is poke, made from chunks of raw tuna or octopus seasoned with sesame oil, soy sauce, onions, and pickled seaweed.
 It's a great pupu (appetizer) when paired with a cold beer.

 Kauai's cultural diversity is apparent in its restaurants, which offer authentic Chinese, Korean, Japanese, Thai, Mexican, Italian, Vietnamese, and Hawaiian specialties.
 Less specialized restaurants cater to the tourist crowd, serving standard American fare—burgers, pizza, sandwiches, surf-and-turf combos, and so on.
-Kapaa offers the best selection of restaurants, with options for a variety of tastes and budgets; most fast-food joints are in Lihue.
+Poipu and Kapaa offers the best selection of restaurants, with options for a variety of tastes and budgets; most fast-food joints are in Lihue.

 Browse Kauai Restaurants